vinaywadhwa/The-Movies-App/README.md

 ![Demo](02_empty_screen.gif)

-In case, the connectivity comes back, you can press the reload button and the data is downloaded and shown.
+In case, the connectivity comes back, you can press the reload button and the data is downloaded and displayed.